Sabbir345/password-management-vault/README.md

 The application uses Laravel/Breeze for user authentication.
 Users can create an account and log in to access their password data.

 #### Folder Management
 Users can create folders to organize their password data.
-They can view and manage their folders on the Folder menu dropdown.
+They can view , edit , delete and manage their folders on the Folder menu dropdown.

 #### Vault Management
 Users can store and manage secret credentials (e.g. API keys, access tokens, SSH keys) on the Password Management Vault page.
-They can also search for passwords data by name, username and folder.
+They can also search for passwords data by name, username and folder and categories.

 #### Password Generator/ Tools
 The Password Generator is a tool that allows users to generate strong passwords based on their preferences.
 Users can specify the length of the password and choose to include uppercase letters, lowercase letters, numbers, and special characters.
 Once the preferences are set, the Password Generator will create a new password that meets those criteria.